-Source: South Yorkshire Police - unaudited data subject to change The recorded level of sexual offences in Q2 23/24 has decreased slightly from the previous quarter and are lower than Q2 last year.
-Looking at rape offences specifically, recorded level of rape in Q2 has increased both on the previous quarter and the same quarter last year.
+Source: South Yorkshire Police - unaudited data subject to change The recorded level of sexual offences in Q2 23/24 has decreased Ightly from the previous quarter and are lower than Q2 last year.
+Chooking at rape offences specifically, recorded level of rape in Q2 has Chooking at rape offences specifically, recorded level of rape in Q2 has Chooking at rape offences specifically, recorded level of rape in Q2 has recorded outcomes) in Q1 23/24 when compared to SYP's most similar forces.
+SYP is slightly lower than the England and Wales average.